RustAudio/rodio/CONTRIBUTING.md

 7. Push your changes to your fork: `git push origin feature/your-feature-name`
 8. Create a pull request on GitHub

-Don't be afraid to ask for help at any point in the process!
-You can:
-- Ask questions in your pull request
-- Open an issue for guidance/questions

 ## Getting Help / Got a question?

 - Open an issue on GitHub
 - Join the Rust Audio Discord
+- Ask questions in your pull request
+- Open an issue for guidance/questions

 ## Useful Commands